miroslavpejic85/mirotalk-docs/docs/index.md

 ## License

-Choose a license other than `AGPLv3` to support ongoing development and adapt MiroTalk to your unique needs. 🌐 [Check our licensing options](./license/licensing-options.md)
+`Support` the ongoing `development` and adapt MiroTalk to your unique needs. 🌐 [Check our licensing options](./license/licensing-options.md)

 ---